-3. PAGE buttons
+[3] PAGE buttons

 When in Select mode, these four buttons select which of the four pages (1, 2, 3, or 4) you wish to display/edit.
 Each page displays 16 steps at a time, meaning there are a total of 64 available steps per pattern.
 A yellow button indicates the selected page.
-A quickly flashing yellow button indicates that the pattern's last step is on that page.
+A flashing yellow button indicates that the pattern's last step is on that page.

-4. MUTE buttons
+[4] MUTE buttons

-When in Select mode, these four buttons function as Track Mutes for the track immediately to the left of it.
-In other words, the top-most button mutes/unmutes Track A; the next-lower button mutes/unmutes Track B; etc. When a Track is muted, the corresponding Mute button turns yellow.
+When in Select mode, these four buttons function as Track Mutes for the track immediately above it.
+In other words, the left-most button mutes/unmutes Track A; the next-to-left button mutes/unmutes Track B; etc. When a Track is muted, the corresponding Mute button turns yellow.

-5. PAGE FOLLOW button (■)
+[5] PAGE FOLLOW button (...)